Skip to main content Skip to main navigation Skip to search

 • all regulated Australian vessels whilst in the Modernised Australian Ship Tracking and Reporting System (MASTREP) area.

-Berthing Conditions
+Berthing conditions

 A vessel subject to the negative pratique process by virtue of the Act does not have permission to embark or disembark travellers (all passengers and crew), discharge or load waste or cargo.
-Access to the vessel is restricted to personnel who are authorised under the Biosecurity Act 2015 or another Australian law until pratique has been granted by a biosecurity officer.
+Access to the vessel is restricted to personnel who are authorised under the Act or another Australian law until pratique has been granted by a biosecurity officer.

-If vessels intends to enter an Australian territory and requires people to disembark the vessel to an Australian territory outside the 12nm range, they are required to submit a Crew Change application or report through the PAR in MARS prior to crew disembarkation.
-There are no restrictions for crew to join a vessel.
-The reporting requirement is not required for Pilots of vessels.
-Pilots can embark and disembark under the Navigation Act 2012.
+Where a vessel operator intends to enter an Australian territory and requires people to disembark the vessel to an Australian territory outside the 12nm range, they are required to submit a Crew Change application or report through the PAR in MARS prior to crew disembarkation.

 While pratique has been granted for the vessel, the cargo and some persons or goods may continue to be subject to biosecurity control.
 The submission of additional documentation or inspection by a biosecurity officer may be required.